Chucky Hepburn

-Gabriel Malik "Chucky" Hepburn (born February 9, 2003) is an American professional basketball player for the Toronto Raptors of the National Basketball Association, on a two-way contract with the Raptors 905 of the NBA G League.
+Gabriel Malik "Chucky" Hepburn (born February 9, 2003) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA), on a two-way contract with the Raptors 905 of the NBA G League.
 He played college basketball for the Wisconsin Badgers and the Louisville Cardinals.

 Early life and high school career

 Hepburn grew up in Omaha, Nebraska, and attended Bellevue West High School.
 As a sophomore, Hepburn averaged 18.3 points, five assists, 5.1 rebounds, and 3.4 steals per game.
 Hepburn won the 2020 Nebraska Mr. Basketball Gatorade Player of the Year.
 He guided Bellevue West to a Class A state title as a junior, averaging 17.1 points, 6.5 assists, 4.6 rebounds, and 3.1 steals per game.
 He averaged 15.9 points, 8.3 assists, 5.1 rebounds, and 3.8 steals per game as a senior as Bellevue West appeared in the Class A state title.